Course offerings

 To successfully complete this course, you must:

 This course is designed for students who hold a current certification in American Red Cross Lifeguarding.
 Proof of certification needs to be brought to the first class meeting.
 This review is a shortened version of the full length class.
 It is very important that you are comfortable with your rescue and CPR skills to be successful in this course.
-Upon successful completion of the course, you will receive a Lifeguarding/First Aid/CPR/AED certification that is valid for 2 years.
+Participants who successfully complete this course receive an American Red Cross certificate for Lifeguarding (including deep water) with CPR/AED for Professional Rescuers and First Aid valid for 2 years.

 Prerequisites